-1) Notice to Inmates and Staff: The monitor and the ADOC Deputy Commissioner of Women's Services worked together to draft a notice posted to inmates and staff
+1) Notice to Inmates and Staff: The monitor and the ADOC Deputy Commissioner

-- explaining the rescheduling of the monitor's on-site visit due to the COVID-19 pandemic and advising anyone with settlement-related issues to contact the monitor via U.S. mail or via the monitor's designated e-mail account.
-Notices were posted in the dorms and throughout the facility. - Tutwiler documents during this reporting period.
+- of Women's Services worked together to draft a notice posted to inmates and staff explaining the rescheduling of the monitor's on-site visit due to the COVID-19 pandemic and advising anyone with settlement-related issues to contact the monitor via U.S. mail or via the monitor's designated e-mail account.
+Notices were posted in the dorms and throughout the facility. - 2) Document Requests and Review: The monitor reviewed multiple ADOC and Tutwiler documents during this reporting period.
 These documents included but were not limited to previously promulgated ADOC and Tutwiler policies; ADOC and Tutwiler policy drafts, inmate grievances, investigations, and staffing reports.
+As requested by the monitor, ADOC and Tutwiler provided additional documents to substantiate and assess the progress of the work and actions taken by them in response to requirements of the settlement agreement. - 3) Staff Meetings/Interviews: Several key changes in ADOC and Tutwiler leadership roles took effect in early January 2022.
+On December 7, 2021 Governor Kay Ivey announced that Commissioner Jefferson Dunn was stepping down and John Q. Hamm would assume the role of Commissioner effective January 1, 2022.
+Commissioner Hamm made significant staffing changes in the executive team.
+Dr. Wendy Williams, Deputy Commissioner of Women's Services was appointed Deputy Commissioner of Operations, assuming this key role department-wide.
+Dr. E. Kelley Mautz was named the new Deputy Commissioner of Women's Services.
+At Tutwiler, Warden III Deidra Wright retired December 31, 2021.
+On December 21, 2021, Warden II Lagreta McClain was named as Tutwiler's interim Warden III.
+Her promotion to Warden III was effective February 1, 2022.

-As requested by the monitor, Deputy Commissioner Williams provided additional ADOC and Tutwiler documents to substantiate and assess the progress of the work and actions taken by the ADOC and Tutwiler in response to requirements of the settlement agreement. - 3) Staff Meetings/Interviews: On June 21, 2021, the monitor and DOJ attorneys conducted an introductory meeting with Commissioner Jefferson Dunn and Chief of Staff Anne Hill, who had previously held the position of ADOC General Counsel during the initial settlement negotiations with DOJ.
-The purpose of this meeting was to introduce the ADOC executive staff, and the DOJ attorneys newly assigned to oversee this case.
-Warden Deidra Wright then provided a progress update and answered questions posed by the monitor and DOJ attorneys.
+On January 24, 2022, the monitor and DOJ attorneys conducted an introductory meeting with Commissioner John Hamm and Chief Deputy Commissioner Greg Lovelace attended this meeting.
+The purpose of this meeting was to introduce the new Commissioner, and the monitor and DOJ attorneys assigned to oversee this case.
+Virtual Meetings with Tutwiler staff began on December 9, 2021 with Warden Deidra Wright, who then provided a progress update and answered questions posed by the monitor and DOJ attorneys.
 Warden Wright's update included data the monitor had requested be addressed during this overview.
 The monitor also interviewed central office staff including executive leadership and section managers, who have responsibilities related to ADOC duties and Tutwiler compliance with the settlement.
-The monitor also interviewed

-ADOC staff assigned to Tutwiler, including the facility's top leadership, staff with specific settlement responsibilities, including the Institutional Prison Rape Elimination Act (PREA) Compliance Manager (IPCM), and line staff.
-The monitor conducted interviews with staff and inmates via video conferencing on June 21-23, and June 28-30, 2021.
+The monitor also interviewed ADOC staff assigned to Tutwiler, including the facility's top leadership, staff with specific settlement responsibilities, including the Institutional Prison Rape Elimination Act (PREA) Compliance Manager (IPCM), and supervisory staff.
+The monitor conducted interviews with staff and inmates via video conferencing on December 2 and 9, 2021, and January 11 and 18, 2022.